 Leaders are just as likely as anyone to go through tough times.
 When this happens, the old leadership style would have been to grin and bear it – to not show any ‘weakness’ to your team.

 However, by discussing their experiences openly with their team, leaders can help to create psychologically safe spaces in which everyone feels comfortable to open up themselves.

 3. Pay attention and trust your instincts

-Spotting the warning signs of a team member struggling can sometimes be hard, especially as more and more people now work remotely.
+Spotting the warning signs of a colleague struggling with their mental health can sometimes be hard, especially as more and more people now work remotely.

 But the one thing to keep in mind is that if something doesn’t feel quite right with someone, it probably isn’t.